 Marketing Your Book to Jacksonville Public Library

-For Local Authors
+Attention: Local Authors

 Please visit the Local Author Collection page for information on how to donate your book(s) to the Jacksonville Public Library’s Local Author Collection.
+If you are an aspiring author looking for help with self-publishing, click here to learn more about Pressbooks Public and Indie Author Project.

 For Small Presses & Non-Local Authors